Vaccines and immunization

 Vaccines are one of the most cost-effective health interventions in history.
 Each year, vaccines save 2.5 million lives worldwide, yet 1.7 million children still die annually from vaccine-preventable diseases.

 With PATH’s help, Vietnam is working to realize the lifesaving benefits of vaccines and reduce the number of deaths from vaccine-preventable diseases.
-In partnership with the National Expanded Program on Immunization (NEPI), we have worked to increase the quality, safety, and efficiency of Vietnam’s immunization services and expand access to existing vaccines, such as hepatitis B.
+In the past, we have developed an action plan and national guidelines for expanding the use of the birth dose of hepatitis B vaccine, supported Vietnam to introduce the human papillomavirus (HPV) vaccine to prevent cervical cancer in Vietnam and evaluate strategies for this, and worked to strengthen the cold chain in transporting and storing vaccines.
+We are now supporting Vietnam to develop domestically produced vaccines and, in partnership with the National Expanded Program on Immunization (NEPI), continue to work to increase the quality, safety, and efficiency of Vietnam’s immunization services and expand access to existing vaccines.

 Expanding access to lifesaving tools